-In this study, we use DIAL observations from six campaigns from 2013-2021 that provide almost 33000 water vapour profiles obtained during 41 research flights.
-The profiles were sampled along the flight track and extend from the surface up to about 14 km altitude corresponding to the maximum flight level of the HALO aircraft (Krautstrunk and Giez, 2012).
-As the focus of this study is the midlatitude UTLS, we only consider flights that provide a significant amount of data across the tropopause.
-The majority (25) of these flights took place in the northern hemispheric fall season during the North Atlantic Waveguide Downstream impact EXperiment (NAWDEX; Schäfler et al., 2018) and the Wave-driven ISentropic Exchange campaign (WISE; Kunkel et al., 2019).
-As part of the campaigns ElUcidating the RolE of Cloud-Circulation Coupling in ClimAte (EUREC4A; Stevens et al., 2021), the Next-generation Aircraft Remote sensing for VALidation studies (NARVAL; Klepp et al., 2014) and NARVAL2 (Stevens et al., 2019) measurements were taken during eight flights in winter season.
-In addition, the Cirrus in High-Latitudes (CIRRUS-HL) mission provides observations in summer.
-Figure 1 depicts the parts of HALO research flights where DIAL observations were obtained.
+In total, DIAL data from six aircraft campaigns starting in 2013 are applied that provide more than 31000 water vapor profiles obtained during 41 flights (see Table 1).
+The majority (25) of the mission flights took place in the northern hemispheric fall

+- 150 season during the North Atlantic Waveguide Downstream impact EXperiment (NAWDEX; Schäfler et al., 2018) and the Wave-driven Isentropic Exchange campaign (WISE; Kunkel et al., 2019).
+As part of the campaigns ElUcidating the RolE of Cloud-Circulation Coupling in ClimAte (EURECA; Stevens et al., 2021), the Next-Generation Aircraft Remote Sensing for Validation studies (NARVAL; Klepp et al., 2014) and NARVAL2 (Stevens et al., 2019) measurements were taken during eight flights in winter season.
+In addition, the Cirrus in High-Latitudes (Cirrus-HL) mission provides observations in summer. - 155 Figure 1 depicts the parts of HALO flight tracks with DIAL observations of all research flights that are considered in this study.
 Most flights were carried out over the North Atlantic between 48 °N and 66 °N, the North Sea and central to western Europe.
-Additionally, the subtropics (> 35 °N) and the Arctic were covered by individual flights as well.
+Beyond this, the subtropics (>35 °N) and the Arctic are covered by individual flights as well.